Level I BASIC: Background

-During a demonstration to executives, Tandy Corporation's then-President Charles Tandy tried to enter his salary but was unable to do so.
-This was because Tiny BASIC used 2-byte signed integers with a maximum value of 32,767.
+During a demonstration to executives, Tandy Corporation President Charles Tandy tried to enter his salary but was unable to do so, because Tiny BASIC uses 2-byte signed integers with a maximum value of 32,767.
 The result was a request for floating-point math for the production version.
 This led to the replacement of the existing 16-bit integer code with a version using 32-bit single-precision floating-point numbers.
 Leininger further extended the language to support input/output routines (keyboard, CRT, and reading and writing from cassettes).
-The language fit within 4 KB of ROM.
+The language fits within 4 KB of ROM.

-In a presentation announcing the TRS-80, Leininger said, "What we did, we went back through the Wang Basic and completely tore out about 60 per cent of it, the integer overhead and all that kind of stuff."

-Further Development
+Further development

 When the TRS-80 was introduced, three versions of BASIC were announced: